werkkrew/ciq-hiit-tracker/README.md

 ### Version History and Changelog

-*This app is tested on a Garmin Vivoactive� HR*
+*This app is tested on a Garmin Vivoactive® HR*

 **v1.5.0 - 12/02/2022**
 * Updated code-base to work with SDK version 4.1.x